intmus/inttheory22-23/_11-further-part-writing/b1-voiceleadingrootpos.md

 In studying music theory, we will often spend more time discussing the exceptions to rules than the actual rule itself.
 And even though the general rule for resolving chordal sevenths--*Chordal sevenths resolve down by step*--is fairly consistent, there are common situtations in which you will be forced to break this rule (e.g. pre-determined melodies, sequences, etc.) Make downward stepwise resolution your default until you are forced to choose otherwise.

 Try adding the following two seventh chords to our circle-of-fifths progression, making sure to pay attention to how your chordal thirds and sevenths are resolving.
+The first chord is fully voiced to force you into certain decisions, so you will need to start from the beginning rather than working your way backward.

 {% capture ex2 %}X:2
 T:Root-position part-writing with